Yugo Kato: Kickboxing career

+Early career

 Kato was scheduled to face Kaewpayak Y'ZD Gym at NKB Fighting Spirit Series Vol.3 on 16 June 2018.
 He won the fight by a second-round knockout.

 Kato was scheduled to face Ryohei Tanaka at KICK ORIGIN on 4 August 2019.
 He won the fight by unanimous decision, with scores of 30–28, 30-28 and 30–29.

 Kato was scheduled to participate in a Japan Kickboxing Innovation Super Bantamweight tournament, held at Japan Kickboxing Innovation 7th Okayama Gym Certification on 16 January 2021.
 He won the semifinal match against Yuki Motoyama by a first-round technical knockout.
 He advanced to the tournament finals, where he faced Issei Saenchai Gym.
 Kato beat Issei by a wide unanimous decision, with scores of 30–24, 30-24 and 30–25.

 Kato was scheduled to face Keisuke Miyamoto at NO KICK NO LIFE New Chapter -Ungai Soten- on 24 February 2021.
 He lost the fight by majority decision, with scores of 30–29, 29-29 and 29–28.

 Kato was scheduled to face Tsubasa at NO KICK NO LIFE on 22 July 2021.
 He won the fight by unanimous decision.

 Kato was scheduled to face Keisuke Miyamoto at a NO KICK NO LIFE held on 9 January 2022.
 He won the fight by majority decision.

 Kato was booked to face Issei SaenchaiGym at Japan Kickboxing Innovation Okayama Gym Show 8 on March 13, 2022.
 He won the fight by a third-round knockout.

 Kato was scheduled to face Koki Osaki at the May 28, 2022, NO KICK NO LIFE event.
 He lost the fight by technical knockout, as the fight was stopped in the fifth round on the advice of the ringside physician.